NekoOfficial/Neko/README.md

   </a>
 </p>

+## Quick notice!

+This repository is now **deprecated**.
+That means it will receive no more updates, no more security fixes, no more feature that might be active in the future.
+A new version is currently being worked on, which will fix most of the management issues of this old version.

+The version here still works, but you might have to deal with a lot of missing things and codes.
+I will not be assisting you in that process.

 ## About this project

 This is the official repository for the Neko Discord bot. ~~All changes made to the bot are first updated here then pushed to production code.~~ **Public** changes to the bot will be considered pushing here after 2-3 days of work.
 Private updates, including music module, will **not** receive updates, in this repo.
 Removal of data will still happen if eligible.